kulupu-lapo/poki/plaintext/2024/07/lili-pini-toki-pi-lipu-Nona-nanpa-luka-tu-tu.md

 ---
 title: lili pini toki pi lipu Nona nanpa luka tu tu
 original-title: Nona the Ninth epilogue
-description:
-  "NTN epilogue, but toki pona my plan so far: - chapter 1 is sitelen lasina (ie: plain old ascii characters) - chapter 2 is sitelen pona. it will be an image since ao3 doesn't let me use a custom @font-face for fanworks, but other than format it's the exact same as chapter 1 - chapter 3 is a shitty backtranslation, for the amusement of english-only readers who want to see just how badly KJV english correlates to toki pona. - chapter 4 is misc notes on translation. - chapter 5 is me explaining each character's name, and being so normal about it.

-  If anyone has grammar corrections PLEASE comment below!
+description: "NTN epilogue, but toki pona my plan so far: - chapter 1 is sitelen lasina (ie: plain old ascii characters) - chapter 2 is sitelen pona. it will be an image since ao3 doesn't let me use a custom @font-face for fanworks, but other than format it's the exact same as chapter 1 - chapter 3 is a shitty backtranslation, for the amusement of english-only readers who want to see just how badly KJV english correlates to toki pona. - chapter 4 is misc notes on translation. - chapter 5 is me explaining each character's name, and being so normal about it.\nIf anyone has grammar corrections PLEASE comment below!
 Unfortunately, there aren't exactly tokiponist TLT fans coming out of the woodwork eager to proofread.
-The target audience of this is me and me only, I will be pleasantly surprised if literally anyone else is interested.

-  this is the most i will translate, because i am on thin ice with copyright as is, and because i am only somewhat a masochist. if anyone else wants to illegally translate TLT into a language with no words for numbers above two, i wish them luck, but i'm not doing that."
+The target audience of this is me and me only, I will be pleasantly surprised if literally anyone else is interested.\nthis is the most i will translate, because i am on thin ice with copyright as is, and because i am only somewhat a masochist. if anyone else wants to illegally translate TLT into a language with no words for numbers above two, i wish them luck, but i'm not doing that."
 authors: